 Custom Disk Partitions

-MBR or GUID partition tables are not flexible, carry limitations and are tied to some specific disk geometry.
-Because of that the preferred alternative to disk layouts based on traditional partition tables is using flexible approaches like logic volumes.
+MBR or GUID partition tables are not flexible, have limitations, and are tied to some specific disk geometry.
+Because of that, the preferred alternative to disk layouts based on traditional partition tables is using flexible approaches like logical volumes.

-However, on certain conditions additional entries to the low level partition table are needed.
-For this purpose the <partitions> section exists and allows to add custom entries like shown in the following example:
+However, under certain conditions, additional entries to the low-level partition table are needed.
+For this purpose, the <partitions> section exists and allows you to add custom entries, as shown in the following example:

 <partitions>